cortesi/ra/docs/search.md

 of a parent's children match the query, the children are merged into a single parent result.

 See [chunking.md](chunking.md) for the complete aggregation specification.

+### Phase 4: Final Limit

+**Config**: `limit` | **Default**: 10

+The maximum number of results to return after aggregation.
+This is the final output limit that controls how many results the user sees.

+The aggregation phase may produce fewer results than this limit (when siblings are merged), or more (if many unrelated matches survive elbow cutoff).
+This final truncation ensures predictable output size.

 ### Multi-Tree Score Normalization